Leah9/ci_milestone_3/README.md

 * User registration needs explanation of username / password requirements
 * Requires minimal bot protection
 * The same term can be added multiple times
+* Delete confirmation page needs go back or cancel button, not just delete.
+* Clicking the application name should return the user to the home page, It does nothing at present.